-- The student is not to lead process groups independently but may lead part of a group or session as directed by the field guide and when appropriate. - Alberta Health Services (AHS) and NWP identification must always be worn.
+- The student will work with a field guide(s), as well as other staff at the clinical agency in consultation with the field guide, to learn and practice the art of caring for individuals with mental health concerns.
+The instructor is available for consultation, as required. - The student is responsible for reviewing the mental status examination (MSE) and mental health disorders along with relevant nursing management as well as any other mental health concerns relevant to the clinical setting. - The student is not to lead process groups independently but may lead part of a group or session as directed by the field guide and when appropriate. - Alberta Health Services (AHS) and NWP identification must always be worn.
 Dress code is modest casual wear.
-Blue jeans, tight pants, shorts, exposed midriffs, and open-toed shoes are not permitted.
+Blue jeans, tight pants, shorts, exposed midriffs, and opentoed shoes are not permitted.